Mountain hares in the Peak District

 With the Peak District mountain hares being effectively an “island population”, there may be risks of genetic depression, as the busy road system that bisect the moors may act as a barrier to dispersal and small scale gene flow.
 Elsewhere, recent investigations of other groups of mountain hares and the similar Irish hare have identified a further threat to the species; the European brown hare.
 It resides in neighbouring terrain and can replace mountain hare populations through competition or hybridisation.

-We are establishing an in-depth study, led by Carl Bedson, to understand the sustainability of the present group of mountain hares in the Peak District.
+We are establishing an in-depth study, led by Carlos Bedson at MMU, to understand the sustainability of the present group of mountain hares in the Peak District.
 It is hard to estimate the numbers of hares, as they tend to lie low under deep vegetation.
 As a result of this we are assembling a new, novel combination of techniques, including line transect observational surveys, deployment of remote cameras and a drone camera.
 These methods also provide a good opportunity to evaluate hare and habitat associations and the effects of human infrastructure.

 Genetic material will be obtained either from material such as dung samples or carcasses.